samboy/covid-19-html/README.md

 The Lua script makes the .html files and the files needed to make the PNG graphs.
 Gnuplot makes the actual PNG files.

+# The web site

+The `maps.gnuplot` and the `.csv` files are not needed on the actual web site.
+Only the `.html`, `.png`, and one `.svg` file are needed.
+The files make a static web site which can be hosted by almost any web server.
+The web site is about 170 megabytes in size (all of those `.png` graphs for each and every county in the United States add up).

+To view the created web site, one can open up `GNUplot/index.html` using any modern browser from the mid-2010s or later; the website will work with Internet Explorer if the `.svg` file is converted in to a `.png` file.

 # Making a SVG map

 To make a SVG map of the data, make sure one has Git and the